Go to main content

 • IT charter and internal GDPR policy

-• Initial training documents and acknowledgment of receipt certificates
+• Initial training documents and certificates of knowledge

-According to an analysis by Markess by exaegis (2024), complete digitalization of the entry file reduces HR administrative time per recruitment by 70% and reduces documentary errors by a factor of 3.
+According to an analysis by Markess by exaegis (2024), complete digitalization of the entry file reduces HR administrative time per recruitment by 70% and divides documentary errors by 3.

-For HR teams wishing to compare available solutions, our analysis offers detailed technical and pricing criteria.
+For HR teams wishing to compare available solutions, our comparison of electronic signature solutions offers detailed analysis of technical and pricing criteria.

 ---